 - 1. Students enrolled in First Responder may use your own discretion concerning dress and wear reasonable casual attire.
 For your safety in the laboratory, shoes, not sandals are recommended for wear by both men and women. - 2.
-Students enrolled in EMT and Paramedic must have the appropriate uniform which includes: - a) Navy blue BDU pants ONLY (cargo pants) - b) Black shoes of comfortable nature (no clogs, heels, shower shoes, etc.) (Sneakers may only be worn if they are completely black) - c) Light Blue MDC EMS Uniform Shirt - d) Student identification badge (available through Student Life) - e) Stethoscope - f) Penlight - g) Watch with second hand - h) Black Pen - i) MDC Safety vest (For F.D.
+Students enrolled in EMT and Paramedic must have the appropriate uniform which includes: - a) Navy blue BDU pants ONLY (cargo pants) - b) Black shoes of comfortable nature (no clogs, heels, shower shoes, sneakers, etc.) - c) Light Blue MDC EMS Uniform Shirt - d) Student identification badge (available through Student Life) - e) Stethoscope - f) Watch with second hand - g) Black Pen - h) MDC Safety vest (For F.D.
 Ride time, available in the book store) - 3.
 Fire Department, Ambulance Company or other uniforms are NOT permitted. - 4.
 Students enrolled in "municipality specific classes" will be permitted to wear their departmental uniform during on campus courses only.
-During clinical rotations, students enrolled in "municipality specific classes" are required to wear the required white MDC EMS uniform shirt.

-- 5. During clinical rotations you must dress in the manner described in Section Eight, Item 2.
+During clinical rotations, students enrolled in "municipality specific classes" are required to wear the required blue MDC EMS uniform shirt. - 5.
+During clinical rotations you must dress in the manner described in Section Eight, Item 2 and per the guidelines established by the clinical facility.
 If you are not properly attired you will be sent home.
-You will be counted as absent for the day as a result of inappropriate uniform.
-(See Section Sixteen, Item 3). - 6.
-Students must be neatly groomed with hair combed, clean manicured nails and have good personal hygiene.
+You will be counted as absent for the day as a result of inappropriate uniform and receive a zero (0) for the day.
+(See Section Sixteen, Item 3).

+- 6. Students must be neatly groomed with hair combed, clean manicured nails and have good personal hygiene.
 Uniforms must be clean and neatly pressed.
 Uniform shirts must be tucked in. - 7.
 Students with shoulder length hair or longer must keep hair secured back.
 Student's hair must be a color that is naturally occurring. - 8.
+Students must be clean shaved.
+No beards or goatees are permitted.
+Students with mustaches must have the mustache neatly trimmed and cannot extend below the corner of the mouth. - 9.
 Students will be permitted to wear plain band rings only; rings with stones will not be permitted.
-Simple post earrings will be permitted; no hoop or dangling earrings will be permitted.
-Multiple bracelets and or necklaces will not be permitted.
+Only simple post earrings in the ear are permitted; no hoop or dangling earrings will be permitted.
+Multiple bracelets and/or necklaces will not be permitted.
 Any student wearing excessive jewelry will be instructed to remove it during program activities.
 When riding rescue you must follow all departmental guidelines regarding jewelry.
 Example Most departments forbid the wearing of earrings on duty.
-You will not be permitted to wear earrings while riding with these departments. - 9.
+You will not be permitted to wear earrings while riding with these departments. - 10.
+Students with visible tattoos must cover these tattoos during all clinical rotations.
+Exposed tattoos will be covered with a long sleeve plain white t-shirt that contains no lettering worn under the required blue EMS shirt.
+Any remaining visible tattoos must be covered in order to participate in the clinical rotation. - 11.
 Hats and/or sunglasses are not permitted during lecture, laboratory and/or clinical times.